UGPROJECTS-2023/FCP-CSC-18-1083/README.md

 # FCP-CSC-18-1083
-DESIGN AND IMPLEMENTATION OF AN E-COOPERATIVE SOCIETY WEB APPLICATION Its a web application that is designed for Jigawa State Association of Auctioneers which is the case study, and at this cooperative society they sell products by auction act the web application is made for auctions
+DESIGN AND IMPLEMENTATION OF AN ONLINE AUCTION SYSTEM Its a web application that is designed for Auctions which is a case study of Federal University Dutse, and at this section they sell products by auction act the web application is made for auctions